Learning in Conjectural Stackelberg Games: Appendix

 We report here further data regarding the simulation discussed in the main paper, focusing on the trajectories of the players during the learning of their strategy and the convergence speed, which we can show empirically looking at the gradient at each step of the algorithm.

 A full script to run all the experiments can be found at this \href{https://github.com/FrancescoMorri/COSTAL}{link}.

 \paragraph{Leader's Dilemma} For this game we already reported the gradient evolution and objective evolution for leader 1 in the main paper, so we show here in Fig.~\ref{fig:zonal_x2_grad} and Fig.~\ref{fig:zonal_x2_obj} the same plots but for leader 2, and is clearly visible the gradient quickly goes to 0 and the the results obtained by the \texttt{COSTAL} algorithm are superior to that of the basic \texttt{GD} approach.
 Furthermore, in Fig.~\ref{fig:zonal_strat} we report the evolution of the strategies of the two leaders, where the different results between our algorithm and the gradient descent method are even more distinct.
 Finally, in Fig.~\ref{fig:zonal_x1_x2} we report a comparison between the co-evolution of the two leaders and the Stackelberg equilibria of the game.
 In particular this game has a continuum of equilibria, between which the line $x_1=x_2$ is not stable and it also achieves a lower reward than $x_2=x_1\pm 2\sqrt{\log|K|}$.
 We can see that the \texttt{GD} method converge to the unstable point, while the equilibria reached by the conjectures are not on the Stackelberg Equilibria line, even though some are getting close.
 Once more this highlights the fact that the \texttt{COSTAL} algorithm converges to a stable equilibrium that is different from the standard notions of Nash/Stackelberg.
+A further explanation behind this can be obtained by looking at Fig.~\ref{fig:zonal_conj_obj}, where we plot the objective functions of the two leaders evaluated with the learned conjectures \texttt{NN$\_$32}: we can see that each player has a single global maximum, and they allow the two leaders to find an equilibrium position that would not exist in the original structure of the game.

 \paragraph{Revisiting Olsder's Paradox.} We report a similar analysis also for the second game.
 In Fig.~\ref{fig:olsder_strat} we can see once again how the strategies of the players converge very quickly, in this case also for the \texttt{GD} update.
 As before we show also the convergence of the gradients in Fig.~\ref{fig:olsder_grad}, where we stress that in the two plots we are only showing the first 500 iterations, to highlight the fact that the gradient does go to 0 extremely quickly in this game.
 Furthermore, we also report in Fig.~\ref{fig:olsder_obj}, the evolution of the objective functions, comparing them with the value assumed in the different equilibria.
 Once again we can observe how quickly these functions converge to a stable point, without changing throughout the rest of the simulation.